fakocher/simple-chat/README.md

 - Run `rmiregistry`.
 - Run the `Server` class with Java.
 It should output `Server ready`.
 - Run the `Client` class with Java.
 It should output `Ready to chat!`.

-## For devs

-Simply open the project in IntelliJ.